owanturist/react-impulse/README.md

 ): T
 ```

+- `impulse` is an `Impulse` instance to read the value from.
 - `factory` is a function that provides [`Scope`][scope] as the first argument and subscribes to all Impulses calling the [`Impulse#getValue`][impulse__get_value] method inside the function.
 - `dependencies` is an optional array of dependencies of the `factory` function.
 If not defined, the `factory` function is called on every render.
 - `[options]` is an optional [`UseScopedOptions`][use_scoped_options] object.

 The `useScoped` hook is an alternative to the [`scoped`][scoped] function.
-It executes the `factory` function whenever any of the scoped Impulses' value update but enqueues a re-render only when the resulting value is different from the previous.
+It either executes the `factory` function whenever any of the scoped Impulses' value update or reads the `impulse` value but enqueues a re-render only when the resulting value is different from the previous.

 Custom hooks can use `useScoped` for reading and transforming the Impulses' values, so the host component doesn't need to wrap around the [`scoped`][scoped] HOC: